gndowns/gndowns.github.io/pages/about_me.md

 I graduated in May, 2019 from McGill University with a B.A. in Honours Math and Computer Science.
-I now work as a software developer and researcher in the [Metalab](https://sat.qc.ca/en/recherche/metalab) at the [Société des arts technologiques](https://sat.qc.ca/en) in Montreal, where I develop open source software for immersive audio and video.
+I am now a software developer and researcher in the [Metalab](https://sat.qc.ca/en/recherche/metalab) at the [Société des arts technologiques](https://sat.qc.ca/en) in Montreal, where I develop open source software for immersive audio and video.